lmitchell4/swiss-pairing/README.md

     ```
     This will start PostgreSQL, create a database called **tournament**,
     then exit PostgreSQL.
 You can store multiple tournaments in the same
     database, so this only needs to be done once.

+    **Warning:** Each time you run this code, any existing `tournament` database
+    will be overwritten.

 2. Use functions in the module `tournament.py` to organize a new tournament and
 store the results in the **tournament** database.
 The script `run_tournament.py`